Fayette County GA DUI Lawyer - Fayette County GA DUI Attorney

 The Law Office of Richard Lawson is the premier DUI Defense firm in Fayette County and throughout Georgia.
 Our founder, Richard Lawson, is a former Georgia prosecutor who knows both sides of your case and what to expect.
 Check out his reviews on Avvo and contact us for a free, no-obligation consultation.

 If you are charged with DUI in Georgia, you are really fighting two battles: the civil matter of the Administrative License Suspension (ALS) Hearing and the criminal case in one of the criminal courts in Fayette County, Georgia.

-When you are charged with DUI in Georgia, you only have ten business days to file for an ALS Hearing (Administrative License Suspension Hearing).
-The consequences of not submitting the request for the hearing include, but are not limited to, losing your driver's license.
+When you are charged with DUI in Georgia, you only have thirty business days to file for an ALS Hearing (Administrative License Suspension Hearing) or an ignition interlock device.
+The consequences of not submitting the request for the hearing or device include, but are not limited to, losing your driver's license.
 In the event of a refusal to submit to the state-administered testing (or even just an allegation of a refusal), the license suspension lasts a full 12 months.
 During a "refusal suspension," no limited permits are available.
 The penalty is harsh, but it can easily be avoided.
-Your Fayette County DUI Attorney will file the ten-day letter along with the required $150 filing fee.
+Your Fayette County DUI Attorney will file the thirty-day letter along with the required $150 filing fee.
 Once filed, the suspension can either be prevented or at least (in the event of multiple offenders) postponed.
 That is your affirmative duty.
 The criminal case in one of the Fayette County criminal courts will happen either way.
 It is your choice to act and request this hearing to help save your privilege to drive in Georgia.
 Act now and speak with one of our skilled DUI Lawyers in Fayette County GA today!